QROPS – UK Pension Transfers to Canada

 Please note: Had the same withdrawal been made by a client who has been away from the U.K. for more than five U.K. tax years, the withdrawal must be reported, but it would not incur tax charges from the HMRC.

-- Transfers to QROPS’ will be taxed at a rate of 25% both the individual and the QROPS are in the same country after the transfer
+- Transfers to QROPS’ will be taxed at a rate of 25% unless both the individual and the QROPS are in the same country after the transfer

 - UK tax charges of 25% will apply to a tax-free transfer if, within five tax years, an individual becomes resident in another country so that the exemptions would not have applied to the transfer